-Your photos should showcase your home, you local area, and pets and help set expectations for the sitter.
+Your photos should showcase your home, your local area, and pets and help set expectations for the sitter.
 When it comes to uploading your photos, resolution and quality matters.
-Shaky, out-of-focus photos aren’t suitable for your listing so ensure you are only using high quality shots.
+Shaky, out-of-focus photos aren’t suitable for your listing, so ensure you are only using high-quality shots.

 Hire a Professional Photographer

 If you struggle to find your way around a camera, why not hire a professional photographer to capture your home and pets?
 Not only will they capture your home in it’s best light, but they will also be able to provide you with high-resolution photos that will look great in your listing.

 A Thorough and Descriptive Listing